 Participants in this camp should be advanced skiers, comfortable with steep, ungroomed and treed terrain.
 Expect to hike uphill for 4000-6000 vertical feet each day.

-Meet in the classroom at 8:00 am to discuss clothing, equipment, packing and current snowpack conditions.
+Meet on Zoom at 8:00 am to discuss clothing, equipment, packing and current snowpack conditions.
 We will transition to the field for the remainder of the day to review and introduce the following subjects:

 - Avalanche search and rescue